lar-mo/registration-rbac/README.md

 - There are 6 additional page types:
   - **Plus** - content that is available to Plus members (and Premium)
   - **Premium** - content that is available to Premium members
-  - **Account Error** - landing page for Inactive accounts when trying to access a membership page
+  - **Account Error** - a path to the technical support funnel for any account
-  - **Inactive Account** - landing page for Inactive accounts when trying to access a membership page
+  - **Inactive Account** - a path to the customer service funnel for Inactive accounts
-  - **Upsell/Marketing** - landing page for when Basic or Expired accounts when trying to access a membership page
+  - **Upsell/Marketing** - a path to the marketing funnel for Basic or Expired accounts
-  - **Error** - Error page for account with other errors when trying to access a membership page
+  - **Purchase** - the form to purchase a membership

 <div style="height:25px">&nbsp;</div>